Sagar Surya

 Sagar Surya is an Indian actor who appears in Malayalam films and television shows.
 He is best known for portraying comedy and drama roles on screen.
-He received widespread acclaim for his role as the antagonist Don Sebastian in the Joju George directorial Pani.
+He received widespread acclaim for his role as the antagonist Don Sebastian in the Joju George directorial Pani (2024).

 Career

 He started his acting career in 2018 with Thatteem Mutteem on Mazhavil Manorama.
 His first movie was Kuruthi in 2021.

 Personal life

-Sagar graduated college with a Master of Engineering before starting his acting career.
-He is part of a family of four with his mother, who died in 2020, father, and brother.
+Sagar graduated college with a Master of Engineering from Government Engineering College, Thrissur before starting his acting career.
+He has one brother.
+His mother passed away in 2020.